Bartmr/thecodeventure-challenge-2017-fullstack/README.md

 #### Fullstack challenge from The Code Venture.
-It's a Hacker News Client made with ReactJS, HappiJS and a internal cache system with reply queues.
+It's a Hacker News Client made with ReactJS, HapiJS, Github Authentication and an internal cache system with reply queues.

 ## Setup:
 * Set environment variables if you just want to run the server without starting any client-side views build or dev systems: